petermlakar/ANET2/README.md

 ### Train model on custom data

-**ANET2** and its variant can also be trained on custom data with a varying amount of per-station predictors and custom lead time.
+**ANET2** and its variants can also be trained on custom data with a varied amount of per-station predictors and custom lead time.
 ```python

 import torch